 02 – I get nervous before every session.

 I’m serious.
 I do.
-Just ask my husband.
-If I ever say to him, “Ugh, I don’t want to go to this session.”
+If I ever say, “Ugh, I don’t want to go to this session.”
 It has everything to do with wanting to create the most beautiful images for your family and nothing to do with you.
 I’m working through it, but I still get nervous before every session.

 01 – How you feel about your pictures means a lot to me.